AditiShetti/SQL-Queries/README.md

-I have completed the SQL tutorials on SQLBolt https://sqlbolt.com/lesson/select_queries_introduction.
+• I have completed the SQL tutorials on SQLBolt https://sqlbolt.com/lesson/select_queries_introduction.
   This was a good hands-on interactive activity to brush up the basics of sql for anyone.
+• I have also done most of the free  Questions on Analyst Builder. https://www.analystbuilder.com/questions?status=incomplete&accessType=free
+  A few moderate and Hard questions are left.

 I plan to keep adding more queries that I find interesting .